Damix3loszka/tf/README.md

 To view help:
 ```
-tf -H  or  tf --help
+tf -h
 ```
-Upon first use creates a folder template_folder in current user's home directory.
+Upon first use creates a configuration file in the current user's home directory and asks to select template folder.
-This folder is used to store template files.
-It can be changed later.

 This project uses [Argh!](https://github.com/adishavit/argh).